-Annual inspections of the soil caps shall be performed by the facility owner to confirm the integrity of the barrier is not compromised due to storms, burrowing beasts, utility work, etc. An inspection form is provided in Appendix F. This is further outlined in conjunction with institutional controls in the next section.
+Annual inspections of the asphalt surfaces within the contaminated soil areas shall be performed by the facility owner to confirm the integrity of the barrier is not compromised due to storms, burrowing beasts, utility work, etc. An inspection form is provided in Appendix F. This is further outlined in conjunction with institutional controls in the next section.